nestjs/docs.nestjs.com/content/techniques/hot-reload.md

 ### With CLI

-If you are using [Nest CLI](http://localhost:4200/cli/overview), the configuration process should be pretty straighforward.
-CLI wraps `webpack` underneath, which means that you only have to apply an additional `HotModuleReplacementPlugin`.
+If you are using the [Nest CLI](http://localhost:4200/cli/overview), the configuration process is pretty straighforward.
+The CLI wraps `webpack`, which allows use the `HotModuleReplacementPlugin`.

 #### Installation